 The run was originally scheduled to begin Oct.
 3, but technical issues prevented shows Oct.
 3-5.
 After the Oct.
 6 reading-performance, the weekend (Oct.
 7-8) performances were canceled so the entire show could be re-teched to accommodate a manually operated turntable instead of the automated one which had been malfunctioning the week of Oct.
 3.

-Michael Mayer (You’re a Good Man, Charlie Brown, Side Man) directs.
+The opening date is expected to be pushed back, and the La Jolla run is expected to be extended to Dec.
+3 to make up for lost shows and lost development time for the world premiere stage version of the 1967 movie.
+There is hope that performances will resume Oct.
+10. Michael Mayer ( You’re a Good Man, Charlie Brown, Side Man) directs.
 Producers Fox Theatricals, Michael Leavitt, Hal Luftig, Anita Waxman, Elizabeth Williams, Stewart F. Lane and Whoopi Goldberg are expected to take the show to Broadway this season if it lands big in La Jolla.

 Millie recently suffered another setback — the loss of star Erin Dilly.
 The young actress, who made a splash in Babes in Arms and Martin Guerre, was set to perform the title role in the La Jolla Playhouse production, but several production meetings later, she and the creative team determined that Dilly would not be able to continue with the show.